 Usually, when a high thread count is marked it shows that the fabric is of high quality.
 It will be densely woven and soft.

 Check for starch – just scrape your fingernails across the cotton or see if the fabric has a loose weave yet looks stiff.
-If there is a powdery residue, this means sizing is added to give it the look it has (crisp) and this will wash off with the first wash, leaving your fabric limp and lifeless.
+If there is a powdery residue, this means sizing is added to give it the look it has (crisp), and this will wash off with the first wash, leaving your fabric limp and lifeless.
 Most inexpensive cotton has sizing added.
+At first glance, the starched cotton looks very good, but once it is washed it is as limp as a rag cloth.

 For printed cotton in bright colours, a problem is colour bleeding.
 Rub a white dampened cloth across the print and see if the colour comes off.
 Another thing to be wary of is, will it pill?.
 Cotton, when blended with polyester fibers, will pill.
 100% cotton does not usually pill so if you think the fabric is showing early signs of pilling, run.
 It will pill worse later.